mvsrinivasan/backwardprop/README.md

 Parallelization is hinted at two steps.
 * During forward prop, all neurons in a single layer receive the same input and produce their activation output in parallel.
-* During backward prop, all neurons in a single layer update the loss for the previous layer in parallel.
+* During backward prop, all neurons in a single layer update the loss from the previous layer in parallel.

 However these steps can only happen in sequence layer by layer.